 - Aim and objectives: The overall aim of the tutorial and the concrete objectives to be achieved.
 Explain why your topic is important to the EICS community and what you hope the participants will learn by attending your tutorial.

 - Intended target audience: level (basic or advanced), and possible prerequisites.

-- Basic structure and schedule: Please describe the planned structure of your proposed tutorial together with a rough schedule.
+- Basic structure: describe the planned structure of your proposed tutorial (e.g. sequence if subtopics discussed during the tutorial).

 - Operational requirements: Please specify any requirements for your presentation apart from a PC projector (e.g., overhead transparency projector, audio equipment).

 - References: Please provide references to papers, books, etc. that your tutorial builds on.